RajathBatapati/Codes/Nymble_Assessment/README.md

 - Send data to the ESP32 over UART using a serial terminal or another device.
 - Observe the logs in the monitor:
   - Data received via UART.
-  - Data stored in EEPROM in chunks.
+  - Data stored in NVS in chunks.
   - Data retrieved and sent back over UART.

 ---